It’s an age old question in the markets…

 –Gordon Gustafson, January 2002 Stocks & Commodities Magazine

-This information can be used to create very simple, very profitable trading approaches.
-And we have.
+All of this information can be used to create very simple, very profitable trading approaches.

 Let’s have a look at some charts shall we?